-The Internship Program provides educational opportunities for students interested in the museum profession and related fields.
-Interns complete projects using the resources of the National Museum of the American Indian (NMAI) and other Smithsonian offices.
+The National Museum of the American Indian (NMAI) Internship Program provides educational opportunities for students interested in the museum profession and related fields.
+Interns complete projects using the resources of the NMAI and other Smithsonian offices.
 Internships are an opportunity for students to learn about the museum’s collections, exhibitions, programs, and methodologies, and to meet professionals in the museum field.

 Ten-Week Internship Session Start Dates: